 Accuracy

 One of the primary benefits of digital calipers is their ability to take highly accurate measurements.
 A digital caliper can measure in increments as small as 0.01 inches (0.25 mm) or 0.0005 inches (0.0125 mm), depending on the quality of the tool and the operator’s skill level.
-The electronic components that translate the distance between the inside and outside jaws have the greatest impact on calipers’ level of accuracy.
-However, certain hardware components also can play a role.
+The electronic components that translate the distance between the inside and outside jaws have the greatest impact on the calipers’ level of accuracy.
+However, certain hardware components can also play a role.

 Digital calipers made of polished stainless steel usually provide smoother movement of the measuring jaws.
-By providing additional grip for the fingers to slide the jaws up and down, a large, textured driving wheel also can help make more refined adjustments.
+By providing additional grip for the fingers to slide the jaws up and down, a large, textured driving wheel can also help make more refined adjustments.
 The overall accuracy of a pair of digital calipers depends on a combination of the user’s skill and the unit’s individual features.

 Depth Gauge

 As useful as they are, the depth gauge can be incredibly fragile in a low-quality pair of calipers.
-If the depth gauge is important for a specific need, ensure that it’s robust enough to withstand regular use.
+If the depth gauge is important for a specific need, ensure it’s robust enough to withstand regular use.
 Stainless steel and carbon fiber usually fit the bill, whereas plastic or composite materials aren’t recommended.

 Inside/Outside Jaws